Jammy2211/PyAutoCTI/docs/overview/overview_6_cti_calibration.rst

 dataset.
 This requires us to perform model-fitting, whereby we use a non-linear search algorithm to fit the model to the data.

-CTI modelingtick_maker.min_value uses the probabilistic programming language `PyAutoFit <https://github.com/rhayes777/PyAutoFit>`_, an open-source Python framework that allows complex model fitting techniques to be straightforwardly integrated into scientific modeling software.
+CTI modeling uses the probabilistic programming language `PyAutoFit <https://github.com/rhayes777/PyAutoFit>`_, an open-source Python framework that allows complex model fitting techniques to be straightforwardly integrated into scientific modeling software.
 Check it out if you are interested in developing your own software to perform advanced model-fitting!